 One thing you have to give Pinterest credit for is innovation.
 They are never short of new ideas and ways to improve the platform.
-More recently they created Pinterest Communities.
-You might not have heard of them because you don’t get access until someone directly invites you!
-Once you join your first community, it’s added to your menu and you can find other ones to join as well as create your own.
-Here’s the invite link for the London Bloggers Community I created, or the general Pinterest Communities Community where you can keep up to date on the happenings!
-It’s hard to say if these will become popular but you got to be a part of it to know, right?!
+More recently they created Pinterest Communities but as of now, these communities are no more!
+You might not have heard of them because you wouldn’t have gotten access until someone directly invites you!
+Once you joined your first community, it was added to your menu and you could then find other ones to join as well as create your own.
+I don’t think you missed much to be honest, but there is plenty more fun stuff coming from Pinterest soon.

 I optimised my top posts for Pinterest

 I went into my WordPress analytics and found the top 10 posts from the past few months.
 I added them to a task on Wunderlist and whenever I have five minutes, I create a pin-able image for it and add that to Pinterest.
 Already this has gained me some traffic and goes to show that if I did this consistently for every blog post, Pinterest could be the amazing traffic driver that everyone says it is!